vaibhpande21/Graduate_admission_predictor/README.md

 ---

-## ✅ API Testing on AWS (Flask Web API)
+## ✅ Model Deployment Verification

-The model was deployed successfully on **AWS ECS Fargate**.
+The model was successfully deployed on **AWS ECS Fargate**.
-The Flask Web API exposes a `/predict` endpoint where users can send a **POST request** with student details (GRE, TOEFL, SOP, LOR, CGPA, Research, etc.) to get admission predictions.

-The deployment was verified using **Postman**, as shown below:
+It was tested using **Postman** with the live link provided by AWS, and the `/predict` endpoint responded correctly, confirming that the deployment works as expected.

 ![Postman API Test](postman.png)